Scaling limit of the directional conductivity of random resistor networks on simple point processes: Canonical procedure for the reduction to the case

-{\bf Acknowledgements}.
-I thank the numerous colleagues with whom I have discussed some references.
-I thank Paul Dario and Pierre Mathieu for some useful comments.
-I thank my sons Lorenzo and Pierpaolo for their help on 1st July 2021.
+{\bf Acknowledgments} \rosso{I thank the anonymous referee for his/her corrections and very stimulating comments and suggestions.} I thank Paul Dario and Pierre Mathieu for some useful comments.
+I thank the numerous colleagues with whom I have discussed some references. \rosso{I thank Pierpaolo Gabrielli for providing some pictures}.
+I thank my sons Lorenzo and Pierpaolo for their help on 1st July 2021. \rosso{This work is first of all for them}.